Legal matters involved in buying in the USA

 You can also apply for an Immigrant Visa, which is an option open to those with an offer of employment, or those sponsored by a US Citizen relative, or a US lawful resident.
 The person or organisation sponsoring you will begin the visa application for you by filing a petition on your behalf with the US Citizenship and Immigration Services (USCIS).
 If your petition is accepted, you will need to file a lot of paperwork, pay fees, and attend an interview, and sadly, there is no guarantee that paying means you’ll secure the visa.

 To ensure your interests are protected, you understand all the legalities involved in your purchase, and what visa suits your needs, you need to employ an independent US lawyer.
-Call the Resource Centre today on 020 7898 0549, to be put in touch, or request free advice using our form below.
+Call the Resource Centre today on +44(0)20 7898 0549, to be put in touch, or request free advice using our form below.

 The USA Buying Guide covers every stage of the property buying process, sharing our experience and knowledge to ensure a safe and successful property purchase.
 The guide will help you to: